Dry Skin (cont.)

 A common complication of dry skin and itching is secondary bacterial infection.
 Infections may be mild and resolve spontaneously or may be more severe and necessitate antibiotic treatment.
 Severe itching leads to repeat scratching of lesions, hence the "itch-scratch-rash-itch" cycle.
 Because of the persistence of this itch-scratch cycle, the skin may become much thickened in these areas from rubbing.
 Repeat skin rubbing in the same area may lead to two localized chronic skin conditions called lichen simplex chronicus (LSC) and prurigo nodule.

 What are some home remedies for dry skin?

-Apply Vaseline two or three times daily to wet skin.
+Apply an emollient cream two or three times daily to wet skin.

 Dry skin may be improved by taking lukewarm showers or baths and avoiding excess skin scrubbing.
 Hot water and harsh scrubbing can take away the natural oils that protect skin and make the skin even drier.